-She might have some inside connection, but it's much more likely that she's just taking responsibility for her career growth personally, while you're waiting for someone else to guide you or reward you.
+She might have some inside connection, but it's more likely that she's just personally taking responsibility for her career development, while you're waiting for someone else to show you the way.

 It's logical to expect your boss to give you a promotion when you've earned one.
 It's also logical to expect that the HR department has a succession plan in place that should include planned promotions at all levels—including yours.
 But if you want to experience career growth, you need to take matters into your own hands.

 Speak Up When an Opportunity Arises

 Employees would like to think that decisions are made based on merit, but managers are imperfect people, and they often make assumptions.
 For instance, the manager may think, “Jane probably doesn't want that senior trainer position because it requires lots of travel and she has little kids at home.”

 Now, this assumption could violate gender discrimination laws, but that doesn't mean that subtle discrimination doesn't happen.
-So, speak up.
-When an opportunity comes up and if you're interested in it, say something to your manager and express your interest.
+So speak up.
+When an opportunity arises that you're interested in, say something to your manager and express your interest.

 Keep in mind that you probably have skills and interests that your boss knows nothing about.
-She won't know about them either if you don't tell her about them.
-If you have an interest in a new area or an interest in managing people, let her know.
-Otherwise, she may pass you up for an employee who did speak up.
+She won't know about them either if you don't tell her.
+If you have an interest in a new area or in managing people, let her know.
+Otherwise, she may pass you up for an employee who does speak up.

 Speak Up Before an Opportunity Arises